alpcihan/arkanoid/README.md

 ### Download
 - Clone the repository recursively `git clone --recursive https://github.com/alpcihan/ar-arcanoid`
 - Use `git submodule update --init` if the repository was cloned without the submodules previously.
-- The project automatically builds the third-party libraries except for OpenCV.
+- The project automatically builds the third-party libraries, except OpenCV.

   To set up the OpenCV: